ObolNetwork/obol-docs/docs/sec/bug-bounty.md

 ### High Vulnerabilities: Up to $10,000

-For significant security risks that impact the system from a position of low-trust and requires a significant effort to fix.
+For significant security risks that impact the system from a position of low-trust and require a significant effort to fix.

 - High impact, medium likelihood
 - Medium impact, high likelihood